-He turned tail and disappeared once more into the alleyways, trying his best to avoid making any noise by watching out for any trash cans close to the walls or any debris that lay clustered in the area.
+He turned tail and disappeared once more into the alleys, trying his best to avoid making any noise by watching out for any trash cans close to the walls or any debris that lay clustered in the area.

-After a short period of heavy panting while bending down and resting his hands on his knees, Lucas banged on the door as if begging for it to open before something from behind could get dangerously close (which in a way could happen).
+After a short period of heavy panting while bending down and resting his hands on his knees, Lucas banged a fist on the door as if begging for it to open before something from behind could get dangerously close (which in a way could happen).

 After running past the living room and climbing up the stairs in haste, Lucas dashed through a hallway and confined himself to his bedroom, locking its door immediately just like the front.

 His room was a standard size fit for a bachelor.
 It was colored a dull beige with lights that can be turned on or off by merely clapping twice in quick succession.
 In a corner, farthest away from the door, was a bed for one person and a pair of transom windows built into the walls.

 A few feet away from the door and attached to the wall was an L-shaped drawer desk.
 It stretched across over half the size of the room.
 The most prominent objects on top of this desk was a laptop and neat stacks of textbooks and notebooks from school.

 To the door's right was a closet, its contents comprising of clothes and supplies.
 Even further to the right was a tall bookshelf, crammed mostly with manga and lightnovels forcefully loaned from Davis.

 Lucas didn't bother to turn on the lights as soon as he locked himself in.
 He kicked off his socks and shoes, jumped onto his bed, closed all the windows, laid down on his back, and although he wasn’t very religious, he prayed that the katana-wielding foreigner girl would never find him.
 He was still drenched in sweat from his short marathon.